SleepyReaperVK/Vadim-Kudin-06-12-2023/README.md

     ► Use a Geolocation API to display the current city weather of the user.
     ► Change the icons to SVGs, possibly with some basic animations.
     ► Change the design and add a skeleton to populate the page a bit.
+    ► Needed a better errorhandle of fail to fetch.
+    ►Switch the SearchBar for a Typeahead

+    ### ChangeLog
+    08/12/2023 - New API key added some responsivenec of small screens